openstack/kolla-ansible/doc/multi-regions.rst

        password: "{{ keystone_admin_password }}"
        project_name: "admin"

-Configuration files of nova/neutron/glance... have to be updated to contact RegionOne's Keystone.
+Configuration files of cinder,nova,neutron,glance... have to be updated to contact RegionOne's Keystone.
 Fortunately, Kolla offers to override all configuration files at the same time thanks to the ``node_custom_config`` variable (see :ref:`service-config`).
 This